 Beneath the vales of clay is ancient ground,

-the hardy sediment that makes our bones.
+the hardy sediment we call our bones.

 Our life was in the clouds, the wind through trees